Reza Negarestani

-Reza Negarestani (born 1977) is an Iranian philosopher and writer, known for "pioneering the genre of 'theory-fiction' with his book" Cyclonopedia which was published in 2008.
-It was listed in Artforum as one of the best books of 2009..
+Reza Negarestani (born 1977) is an Iranian philosopher and writer, known for "pioneering the genre of 'theory-fiction' with his book Cyclonopedia which was published in 2008.
+It was listed in Artforum as one of the best books of 2009.
+He is also known for his 2018 book Intelligence and Spirit, which attempts to provide a functionalist description of intelligence.
 Currently, he directs the critical philosophy programme at The New Centre for Research & Practice.